rikifujihara/T3A1/readme.md

 class Car { // in this line, a class called 'Car' is being defined. constructor(brand) { // `constructor` defines the block of code that will be run when a new instance of Car is created and takes 'brand' as a parameter
-    this.carname = brand; // `this`is self-referring in order to declare that whatever is passed into the paramater 'brand' is assigned to the object's 'carname' attribute
+    this.carname = brand; // `this`is self-referring in order to declare that whatever is passed into the parameter 'brand' is assigned to the object's 'carname' attribute
   }
   present() { // in this line, a function called 'present' is being defined.
     return 'I have a ' + this.carname; // `this` is self-referring to access the current Car object's carname attribute.
-String concatenation is also being used, combining the hardcoded string with the object's atteibute 'carname'.
+String concatenation is also being used, combining the hardcoded string with the object's attribute 'carname'.
   }
 }

 class Model extends Car { // here a class called 'Model' is being defined, and is inheriting all of the properties from the Car class constructor(brand, mod) { // `constructor` defines the block of code that will be run when a new instance of Car is created and takes 'brand' as a parameter
-    super(brand); // this line executes the super class' function of assigning the `brand` parameter as the object's brand attribute this.model = mod; // `this`is self-referring in order to declare that whatever is passed into the paramater 'mod' is assigned to the object's 'model' attribute
+    super(brand); // this line executes the super class' function of assigning the `brand` parameter as the object's brand attribute this.model = mod; // `this`is self-referring in order to declare that whatever is passed into the parameter 'mod' is assigned to the object's 'model' attribute
   }
   show() { // in this line, a function called 'present' is being defined.
-    return this.present() + ', it was made in ' + this.model; //
+    return this.present() + ', it was made in ' + this.model; // ** refer in summary
   }
 }

-let makes = ["Ford", "Holden", "Toyota"] // in this line, an array is being seeded with strings and assigned to the variable `makes` let models = Array.from(new Array(40), (x,i) => i + 1980) // here the Array.from static method is used to create a new array
+let makes = ["Ford", "Holden", "Toyota"] // in this line, an array is being seeded with strings and assigned to the variable `makes` let models = Array.from(new Array(40), (x,i) => i + 1980) // ** reference

-function randomIntFromInterval(min,max) { //
+function randomIntFromInterval(min,max) { // function being created called randomIntFromInterval taking two parameters min and max
-    return Math.floor(Math.random()*(max-min+1)+min);
-}
+    return Math.floor(Math.random()*(max-min+1)+min); // Math.floor method called to round down to a random integer }

-for (model of models) {
+for (model of models) { // 'for of loop' iterates over the `models` array

-  make = makes[randomIntFromInterval(0,makes.length-1)]
-  model = models[randomIntFromInterval(0,makes.length-1)]

-  mycar = new Model(make, model);
-  console.log(mycar.show())
+  make = makes[randomIntFromInterval(0,makes.length-1)] // assigns one of the values in the `makes` array to the variable `make` using a random index within the Array's range model = models[randomIntFromInterval(0,makes.length-1)]// assigns one of the values in the `makes` array to the variable `make` using a random index within the Array's range.
+It should say (0,models.length-1) instead because this way it will be a random index from the range of the intended array.

+  mycar = new Model(make, model); // creates a new instance of the `Model` class using the previously assigned variables as parameters console.log(mycar.show()) // outputs the result from the newly created object's function `show`.
 }
 ```